syguan96/DynaBOA/README.md

 - [ ] DynaBOA for MPI-INF-3DHP and SURREAL

 ## Acknowledgement
 We borrow some code from [SPIN](https://github.com/nkolot/SPIN) and [VIBE](https://github.com/mkocabas/VIBE).
-[Learn2learn](https://github.com/learnables/learn2learn) is useful to realize bilevel optimization.
+[Learn2learn](https://github.com/learnables/learn2learn) is useful to implement bilevel optimization.